WebberHuang/DeformationLearningSolver/README.md

 * wbDeltaMushDeformer: a deformer based on [Delta Mush: Smoothing Deformations While Preserving Detail](http://dl.acm.org/citation.cfm?id=2633376), it's also a component in AdvanceSkeleton since 5.0.

 ## Usage:
-- There's no document for this tool yet, the only instruction you can find are those two Demos mentioned above.
+- There's no document for this tool, the only instruction you can find are those two Demos mentioned above.

 - This tool can either solve the best weight map with pre-define joints by user or extract specify number of joints, animations and weight map from a mesh sequences, the first case is extremely fast since it only need to solve the weight map with one iteration.